by Paul G. Hiebert

 Other studies have been concerned with conversion and individual responses to religious change.
 What leads a person to convert, and what changes does conversion affect in the beliefs and practices of an individual?
 Some have been afraid to view religious experiences such as conversion in terms of natural processes.
 To do so does not deny their spiritual importance.
 However, as Thomas Aquinas expressed in his famous dictum, "Grace does not suppress nature."
 To this, Paul Tournier adds: "Man belongs to nature by the will of God, and no spiritual experience, no matter how profound it may be, frees him from his natural state."
 A better understanding of the processes of conversion would be valuable to missionaries.

 A third area in the study of change, and the one on which missionaries have drawn most heavily, is that of planned change -- the study of how changes can be introduced most easily and with the least negative side-effects into a society.
 H. G. Barnett, Ward Goodenough, and others in the field of applied anthropology have written extensively on innovation and the acceptance of new ideas, and on resistance to new ideas and ways such resistance can be avoided.
-Applied anthropologists have produced a wide range of materials that have been used in training programs for those going into international programs, such as the Peace Corps, development programs, diplomatic service, and Christian missions.
+Applied anthropologists have produced a wide range of materials used in training programs for international programs, such as the Peace Corps, development programs, diplomatic service, and Christian missions.

 Related to the study of change is that of socialization -- the study of how children are raised and taught their culture.
 Students of socialization in the anthropological field of Culture and Personality have analyzed the importance of child-rearing practices in maintaining a culture's beliefs and practices.
 Now, they are becoming aware that extensive changes can occur in a culture through changes in the socialization process.
 Both maintenance and change are important to missionaries and other agents of planned change, for they are interested not only in introducing change but also in transmitting the new ideas to subsequent generations.
 Attention has been given to this in schools, but the greatest amount of socialization occurs in the home prior to school age.
-A failure to develop an adequate socialization process in the home generally leads to the "second generation" problem -- the fact that second, third and fourth-generation Christians are only nominal believers and often leave the organization.
+A failure to develop an adequate socialization process in the home generally leads to the "second generation" problem -- the fact that second, third, and fourth-generation Christians are only nominal believers and often leave the organization.

 The relationship between Christian mission and anthropology in the past century has been one of ambivalence.
 On the one hand, they shared a common interest in people, and anthropologists even sought the assistance of missionaries who had lived for long periods on the field.
 On the other hand, the two groups have been suspicious of each other's activities.
 It may surprise some, therefore, that anthropology in Britain had its origins in the broad Christian humanitarian movement of the nineteenth century.
 After slavery was abolished (1807-1833), those concerned with social reform turned their attention to questions of the welfare of the native peoples in the colonies.
 In 1834 a split occurred on how to protect the rights of the natives.
 One faction, including most missionaries, wanted to immediately grant them the full "privileges" of Western civilization.
 The other faction wanted to study them before "raising and protecting them".
 From that point on, missionaries and reformers too often pursued programs of planned change without perceiving the cultural contexts in which this change took place, while the anthropologists too often proceeded to study the people with little thought to how this knowledge could benefit the people.

 We must, however, avoid stereotyping an age.
-Old mission field minutes show that many late nineteenth and early twentieth-century missionaires were deeply sensitive to the cultures and viewpoints of the people among whom they worked.
+Old mission field minutes show that many late nineteenth and early twentieth-century missionaries were deeply sensitive to the cultures and viewpoints of the people among whom they worked.
 A number of them -- R. H. Codrington of Melanesia, M. Leenhardt of New Caledonia, Henri Junod and Edwin W. Smith of Africa, the Wisers in India, and Father W. Schmidt and the Vienna School of Anthropology, to name only a few -- made significant contributions to anthropological knowledge and theory.
 Many others studied the ethnographic materials of their place of service.

 Since the Second World War, there has been a growing interaction between missions and anthropology.
 This has been on a much broader scale than just the interest in linguistics that characterized the period between the world wars.
 Church-related colleges introduced anthropology courses, and journals like the Anthropological Quarterly (Catholic) and the International Review of Missions (mainly Protestant) carried articles on broader topics of anthropology and missions.
 A major impetus in bringing anthropological awareness to missions came through the work of Eugene Nida and the American Bible Society translations team members.